0xB44EFD8751077F97/guides/qubes-whonix-guides/monero/monero-wallet-daemon-isolation.md

 ## 3. Set Up the Daemon's AppVM
 ### **Complete the following commands in a `monerod-ws` terminal.**
 ### 3.1.
 Get Monero software
+Please note that Monero current version numbers change frequently as the software is updated.
+In an effort to not give outdated information, this guide will replace the current software current version number with the placeholder `<current version>`.

+You should replace `<current version>` with whatever the current version number is.
+You can get the current version on Monero's [official site](https://getmonero.org/downloads/#linux).
 ### 3.1.1.
 Install command-line only tools
 + Use Monero's [guide](https://getmonero.org/resources/user-guides/verification-allos-advanced.html) to download and verify the current software for the command-line only tools.
   + [`Linux, 64-bit Command-Line Tools Only`](https://downloads.getmonero.org/cli/linux64)